 - Maintain and enhance the reputation of the Epstein department within the engineering, business, and academic communities.

-Undergraduate Education Program Objectives
+Undergraduate Program Educational Objectives

 - Obtain employment in an organization that values people who demonstrate both technical competence and business awareness.

 - Assume a leadership role in their employment organization or community.